awsdocs/amazon-gamelift-developer-guide/doc_source/match-client.md

 To prepare your client service, do the following tasks:
 + **Add the GameLift API\.** Your client service uses functionality in the GameLift API, which is part of the AWS SDK\.
 See [For Client Services](gamelift-supported.md#gamelift-supported-clients) to learn more about the AWS SDK and download the latest version\.
 Add this SDK to your game client service project\.
 + **Set up a matchmaking tickets system\.** All matchmaking requests must be assigned a unique ticket ID\.
-You need a mechanism to generate unique IDs and assigning them to new match requests\.
-A ticket ID and use any string format, up to a maximum of 128 characters\.
+You need a mechanism to generate unique IDs and assign them to new match requests\.
+A ticket ID can use any string format, up to a maximum of 128 characters\.
 + **Get matchmaker information\.** Get the name of the matchmaking configuration that you plan to use\.
-You also need the matchmaker's list of required player attributes\.
+You also need the matchmaker's list of required player attributes, which are defined in the matchmaker's rule set\.
-+ **Get player latency data\.** Set up a way to get updated latency data per player for each region where the player is likely to be placed\.
++ **Get player data\.** Set up a way to get relevant data for each player\.
+This includes player ID, player attribute values, and updated latency data for each region where the player is likely be slotted into a game\.
 + **\(optional\) Enable match backfill\.** Decide how you want to backfill your existing matched games\.
 If your matchmakers have backfill mode set to "manual", you may want to add backfill support to your game\.
 If backfill mode is set to "automatic", you may need a way to turn it off for individual game sessions\.
 Learn more about managing match backfill in [Backfill Existing Games with FlexMatch](match-backfill.md)\.

 ## Request Matchmaking for Players<a name="match-client-start"></a>